VictorCazorla/CampAndGo/README.md

 # CampAndGo

-**Camp&Go** es una aplicación móvil desarrollada con **Jetpack Compose** para facilitar y enriquecer la experiencia de viajar.
+**Camp&Go** is a mobile application developed with **Jetpack Compose** to facilitate and enrich the travel experience.
-Combina múltiples servicios y APIs para ofrecer herramientas útiles a viajeros y grupos, desde la planificación hasta la navegación y la comunicación durante el viaje.
+It combines multiple services and APIs to offer useful tools for travelers and groups, from planning to navigation and communication during the trip.

 ---

-## ✨ Funcionalidades principales
+## ✨ Main Features

-- 🔐 **Autenticación de usuarios** con Firebase Authentication.
+- 🔐 **User authentication** with Firebase Authentication.
-- 🔍 **Búsqueda dinámica de lugares** usando Google Places API.
+- 🔍 **Dynamic place search** using Google Places API.
-- 🌦️ Consulta del **clima en tiempo real** con Weather API.
+- 🌦️ Real-time **weather updates** with Weather API.
-- 🗺️ **Geocodificación de localizaciones** para mostrar puntos de interés en el mapa.
+- 🗺️ **Geocoding locations** to display points of interest on the map.
-- 🛏️ **Recomendación de lugares para pernoctar** según ubicación.
+- 🛏️ **Recommendations for overnight stays** based on location.
-- 📌 Visualización de **rutas y destinos** sobre el mapa.
+- 📌 Visualization of **routes and destinations** on the map.
-- 💬 **Chats grupales** para coordinación entre viajeros.
+- 💬 **Group chats** for traveler coordination.

 ---

-## 🧰 Tecnologías utilizadas
+## 🧰 Technologies Used

 - **Kotlin** + **Jetpack Compose**
 - **Firebase** (Auth, Firestore)